taustation-fan/taustation-fan.github.io/README.md

 (*strength*, *agility*, *stamina*).

 You can train *intelligence* in a similar fashion in a [hotel room](https://alpha.taustation.space/area/hotel-rooms/enter-room) of an
 Inn, or at a University (scroll to the very bottom of the page).
-Most stations (all except the jump gates) have an Inn, and four stations have a University (Tau, Nouveau Limoges, Moissan, Spirit of Botswana).
+All stations,  and five stations have a University (Tau, Nouveau Limoges, Moissan, Spirit of Botswana, Cape Verde Stronghold).

 You can also train intelligence while traveling with public shuttles or in your private ship.